karthik-saiharsh/Krystal-Script-python/README.md

 I decided to address this problem once and for all.
 I knew that the only way to eliminate the fear of using the terminal for people was to make it more appealing and user-friendly.
 No complicated syntax or unfamiliar symbols, just simple and easy-to-use commands.
 That's why I embarked on creating my own version of shell scripting.

-The initial alpha version of Krystal Script was called "bashX" and was written in C++, targeting only the Linux shell.
+The initial alpha version of Krystal Script was called "bashX" and was written in C++, targeting only the Linux shell and then re-written in Go.

 Later on, I realized that many Windows users were also afraid of using the PowerShell or the Command Prompt.
 This intrigued me, and I thought things could be even simpler if I could develop a unified shell scripting language that worked out of the box on both Linux and Windows.
-Consequently, I abandoned bashX and decided to drop C++.
+Consequently, I abandoned bashX and decided to drop both C++ and Go and adopt Python

 That's when Krystal Script was born—a modern, unified alternative for Windows and Linux that is extremely user-friendly.
 Believe it or not, you can learn all of it in just a weekend!